Context in LLMs: What Determines It, What It Costs, and What Actually Works

 | Plan-then-retrieve | Spending tokens thinking about what to read before reading anything |

-| Model-as-retriever | The generating model also decides what to retrieve, replacing separate search |
+| Model-as-retriever | The generating model also decides what to retrieve, replacing separate embedding-based search |

 | Automatic context compression | Summarize old turns when approaching limits; honest version of attention decay |